Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 French Bulldog snuggling beside owner

 Dogs are amazing animals that can do many things better than humans, including seeing in the dark.
 This causes many people to wonder if they should leave a light on at night when they go to sleep or leave the house.
-The short answer is yes.
-You should leave a light on for your dog, especially if you anticipate being away from home for a while.
+The short answer is yes, even though your dog has great vision in low-light conditions, they can’t see in complete darkness.
+Leaving a light on for your dog at night, will probably make them feel more comfortable and protected.
 Keep reading as we explain why.

 Divider 2